-A. Look, we encouraged you not to even bother.
+A. Look, we encourage you not to even bother.
 We told you all your needs would be met, yet last year you made us take an extra pair of shoes and socks out to Jackson Gap, to say nothing of the Jelly Beans, vaseline and assorted, high priced, “endurance fuels”.
 Sheesh.
 Save yourself (and us) some aggravation, and leave that, ah, stuff, at home.
 We will take good care of you.

-Q. Can I drop down in distance?
+Q. Bob from Chicken, Alaska asks: Can I drop down in distance?

-Q. How strict are your time limits?
+Q. Eric from Big Bottom, Washington asks: How strict are your time limits?

-Q. Why did you move race day?
+Q. Camille from Skyhigh, California asks: Why did you move race day?

-Q. How do you pronounce Koerner?
+Q. Justin from Ding Dong, Texas asks: How do you pronounce Koerner?